 - Dads Appreciating Down

-The MDSC’s Advocates in Motion program provides fun, inclusive, interactive events each month for teens and young adults 13 to 22.
+The MDSC’s AIM: Teen and Young Adult Program provides fun, inclusive, interactive events each month for teens and young adults 13 to 22.
 AIM participants develop leadership and self-advocacy skills, form meaningful relationships with peers, and build their self-confidence in an encouraging environment.

 AIM members not only have a good time.
-The program strives to enhance participants’ social skills, foster leadership and self-advocacy skills, boost self-confidence, promote fitness and healthy living, and improve job and career skills.
+The program strives to enhance participants’ social skills, foster leadership and self-advocacy skills, boost self-confidence, promote fitness and healthy living, and provide knowledge of job and career options.
 AIM also provides community service opportunities, and encourages social relationships between youth with and without Down syndrome.

 In the past, AIM participants have: